 What is the classic clawfoot bathtub?

 A freestanding bathtub that is raised on feet or balls is called a clawfoot tub.
-Originating in Holland, the clawfoot tub was super popular in England in the 1800s.
+Originating in Holland, the clawfoot tub was popular in England in the 1800s.
 Raised on feet or balls, these tubs hold more water than a standard bathtub.
-Back in the day, they were made of porcelain-coated iron.
+They were originally made of porcelain-coated iron.

 Terin Lewis who works in Showroom Inside Sales at Expressions Home Gallery in Austin, Texas tells me we’re going to see variations on the traditional clawfoot tub dominating the clawfoot market.
 “The trend is that we’re going to see more color in clawfoot tubs and even more modern feet,” she says.